billroy/bitlash-commander/README.md

 		- adjust origin of outerrect to be at x,y and offset the array from there

 - BUG: drag/resize
-	- circle button doesn't resize
-		- resizes but doesn't track cursor correctly (factor of 2?)
+	- circle button resize doesn't track cursor correctly (factor of 2?)
 	- path button doesn't resize
 	- group resizes very creatively
-		- problems using its w and h
 	- slider: slide and ybar should resize with control resize

 - BUG: slider goes dead after drag (only in some panels)